MSivonen/MSivonen.github.io/index.md

 This simulation is based on circle-circle 2d elastic collision simulation.
 I've added a temperature property to the particles.
 Hotter particles have less weight (not mass) than colder ones.
 Hot enough and the weight is negative.
 At the bottom there's a heater that heats nearby particles.
 Particles also conduct heat to each other and their heat decays over time.

-Play around with the sliders and it's guaranteed to go fubar.
-See the 'wip' in the title...
+Play around with the settings and it's guaranteed to go fubar.

+Check the blue background, to see how everything works.

 I got this idea from a [youtube video](https://www.youtube.com/watch?v=xKEFlg_JMmU) that I saw some time ago, and I decided to make ~~a shameless copy~~ my own version of it...